Rails-Designer/perron-site/app/content/articles/markdown.md

 - `lazy_load_images`: Adds `loading="lazy"` to all `<img>` tags.
 - `syntax_highlight`: Applies syntax highlighting to fenced code blocks (e.g., \`\`\`ruby).

+Processors are included as _first-party_ options only when they require no setup or configuration.
+Otherwise, they are added as [resources](/resources/).

 ### Create your own processor

 You can create your own processor by defining a class that inherits from `Perron::HtmlProcessor::Base` and implements a `process` method.
 Then, pass the class constant directly in the `process` array.
 ```ruby
 # app/processors/add_nofollow_processor.rb
 class AddNofollowProcessor < Perron::HtmlProcessor::Base